 Guests usually enjoy socializing in this middle connecting space during cocktail hour as well, so yet another speaker (behind the grand piano) provides the same cocktail playlist here.
 This configuration is ideal as guests hear the same music (and announcements) wherever they go during cocktail hour.
 Curious what I like to play during cocktail hour?
 Take a listen to my favorite sample playlist here on Spotify.

 The only space guests aren't welcome during the cocktail hour is the Ballroom where dinner is held.
 Guests can't accidentally wander in here while the space is being readied for their fine dining experience since the door is kept closed.
-Another sound system is used here for dinner music and my master of ceremonies service is ideal for orchestrating everything that happens in here including toasts, speeches, and all other formalities.
+Another sound system is used here for dinner music and my master of ceremonies service is ideal for orchestrating everything that happens in here including toasts, speeches, and any other formalities.
 Another temporary bar with limited, yet well-rounded selection is usually set up in here and if your guest list is small enough you can stay here for your dance party that follows, so the equipment I locate here can be used for that too.

 Welcome to the Music Room!
 This is where the dance party is almost always held.
 Even if your party were small enough to keep the dance party in the Ballroom where dinner was held, I always encourage shifting the action to this space.
 I can pipe the music (at a modest volume) and announcements into the middle connecting space to keep guests looking to take a break from the dance party aware of any important happenings, and guests can take a load off on the seating located here while they enjoy the building's fully stocked main bar located in here as well.
 Cocktail hour bar service is often provided from here, so guests fill this room during cocktail hour.
 This same main sound system is the one all those other speakers are teathered to.
 See all those messy wires making it happen?
 No?
 Good; that's the point.
 You can see this space is well-served by uplighting (which is programmed to later take an active role in the entertainment lighting for the dance party).